HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 {% endhighlight %}

 You can see how `Order` and `Mailer` don't know anything about each other.
-Now we can change the implementation of both functions without care about the impact of the changes, it's just a matter of preserving the events we're firing or listening to.
+Now we can change the implementation of both functions without caring about the impact of the changes, it's just a matter of preserving the events we're firing or listening to.
 Furthermore we can test both functions in isolation without the need of mock objects, which is always a great thing.